 - Studying how people use our site and how we can improve it.

-At The Motley Fool cookies are used in the following ways:
+At The Motley Fool and our affiliated websites cookies are primarily used in the following ways:

 - To automatically access your previously stored account information, so that we don’t ask for your information multiple times.